muhkhaled/SDET/README.md

 The first task was to test the functionality of the [Contact Us](http://automationpractice.multiformis.com/index.php?controller=contact) Page.
 This involved testing various combinations to determine the required and optional fields, checking if they led to valid or invalid submissions.
 The next task was to verify "dress" search results.

-Nightwatch.js automatically generated an [HTML report](https://github.com/muhkhaled/SDET/tree/main/UI%20Tests/tests_output/nightwatch-html-report) to display the test results.
+Nightwatch.js automatically generated an HTML report to display the test results at `UI Tests/tests_output/nightwatch-html-report`.
 Here is the document for the [Test Cases](https://docs.google.com/spreadsheets/d/1bn_Hhxgq_vgSK62qykpqbs6n98_RYa8IehfYOsk_bWs/edit#gid=298129271).

 The first task didn't encounter any bugs, but a bug was discovered in the second task, leading to the creation of a [bug ticket](https://docs.google.com/document/d/19HlgJdrtWlCwSvekQf1lZL57HDv2M3Z8iEhGkUa4A_o/edit?usp=sharing) to address it.